amidaware/trmm-docs/docs/faq.md

 You must have a [paid code signing certificate](https://docs.tacticalrmm.com/code_signing/) while linux support is in the post-alpha/beta mode:

 - Code signing makes linux installs easy and is a benefit offered to code signing sponsors.
 [So become a sponsor and enjoy the easy life](sponsor.md)
-- DIYer can read thru the code and....DIY
+- DIYer can read thru the code and....DIY.

 This is primarily for 2 reasons:

-1. As this has been a sponsorship goal it seems only fair that those who contributed to make this a reality get early access to easy linux agent installs
+1. As this has been a sponsorship goal it seems only fair that those who contributed to make this a reality get early access to easy linux agent installs.
 2. We're looking for good bug reports from active users to get the linux agent into production ready code.

 ## Who is Amidaware LLC?

-The Legal entity behind Tactical RMM
+The Legal entity behind Tactical RMM.

 ## Is it possible to use XXX with Tactical RMM